RxPHP/RxOperatorExtras/README.md

-# Extra Operators for RxPHP
+# Extra Operators and Observables for RxPHP

 This library houses extra operators that are not part of the official [RxPHP](https://github.com/ReactiveX/RxPHP) library.